involvera/white-paper/README.md

   - Use their coins to **pay for the features they need**, and if monetary surplus **redistribute** them into the economy **to support new ideas**. (e.g: Reaction / Upvotes)
   - **Exchange** their coins **with other members** to allow them to pay for the features, or to **help new people** to integrate the community.

 - Since long-term currency storage is not possible, this will **reset the chances** with each complete **currency cycle**.
-The meritocracy will be absolute; the richest will be the **most deserving**, the most invested, the one able to make the best choices for the project's sustainability.
+The meritocracy will be absolute; the richest will be the **most deserving**, the most invested, the one able to make the best choices for the community's sustainability.
 Therefore, the richest will be entirely **legitimate** and **recognized** by the entire community.
 Their status, supported by the evidence of their investment, will be **traceable** and **visible** to the whole community.

 <br />